 Use ID Verification Software

-When consumers purchase on your website, they are entering sensitive information and trusting you to protect it.
+When consumers purchase on your website, they enter sensitive information and trust you to protect it.

-For an e-comm merchant, this is a delicate dance between protecting your customers and having too much friction in the checkout process.
+For an e-comm merchant, this is a delicate dance between protecting your customers and having too much friction during checkout.
 US consumers are notoriously averse to “friction” or too many steps required in the checkout process.
 That being said, you should still implement a verification system in your payment gateway.
 There are a few different options to choose from, including:

 • Card Verification – the system requests the security number on the back of the card